usnistgov/ARIAC/docs/tutorials/tutorial_4.rst

 - Imports

-    - :inline-python:`Order`: Message class that contains the order information (see `Order.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/Order.msg>`_ )
+    - :python:`Order`: Message class that contains the order information (:term:`ariac_msgs/msg/Order`).
-    - :inline-python:`AssemblyPart`: Message class that contains the assembly part information (see `AssemblyPart.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/AssemblyPart.msg>`_ )
+    - :python:`AssemblyPart`: Message class that contains the assembly part information (:term:`ariac_msgs/msg/AssemblyPart`).
-    - :inline-python:`AssemblyTask`: Message class that contains the assembly task information (see `AssemblyTask.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/AssemblyTask.msg>`_ )
+    - :python:`AssemblyTask`: Message class that contains the assembly task information (:term:`ariac_msgs/msg/AssemblyTask`).
-    - :inline-python:`AGVStatus`: Message class that contains the AGV status information (see `AGVStatus.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/AGVStatus.msg>`_ )
+    - :python:`AGVStatus`: Message class that contains the AGV status information ( :term:`ariac_msgs/msg/AGVStatus`).

 - Class Variables

-    - :inline-python:`_destinations` is a dictionary that maps the integer values of the AGV destination to their string representations.
+    - :python:`_destinations` is a dictionary that maps the integer values of the AGV destination to their string representations.
-    - :inline-python:`_stations` is a dictionary that maps the integer values of the assembly stations to their string representations.
+    - :python:`_stations` is a dictionary that maps the integer values of the assembly stations to their string representations.

 - Instance Variables

-    - :inline-python:`_orders_sub`: ROS subscriber to the topic ``/ariac/orders``
+    - :python:`_orders_sub`: ROS subscriber to the topic :topic:`/ariac/orders`.

-    - :inline-python:`self._parse_incoming_order`: Flag for logging an order in the terminal.
-If the flag is set to :inline-python:`True`, the order is logged in the terminal.
-If the flag is set to :inline-python:`False`, the order is not logged in the terminal.
+    - :python:`self._parse_incoming_order`: Flag for logging an order in the terminal.
+If the flag is set to :python:`True`, the order is logged in the terminal.
+If the flag is set to :python:`False`, the order is not logged in the terminal.

-    - :inline-python:`self._orders`: List of orders.
+    - :python:`self._orders`: List of orders.
 Each order announced by the competition interface is stored in this list.

 - Instance Methods

-    - :inline-python:`orders(self)`: Getter for the list of orders :inline-python:`self._orders`
+    - :python:`orders(self)`: Getter for the list of orders :python:`self._orders`

-    - :inline-python:`parse_incoming_order(self)` Getter for the flag :inline-python:`self._parse_incoming_order`
+    - :python:`parse_incoming_order(self)` Getter for the flag :python:`self._parse_incoming_order`

-    - :inline-python:`parse_incoming_order(self, value)` Setter for the flag :inline-python:`self._parse_incoming_order`
+    - :python:`parse_incoming_order(self, value)` Setter for the flag :python:`self._parse_incoming_order`

-    - :inline-python:`_orders_cb(self, msg: OrderMsg)`: Callback method for the subscriber to the topic ``/ariac/orders``.
-It parses the order and stores it in the list of orders :inline-python:`self._orders`
+    - :python:`_orders_cb(self, msg: OrderMsg)`: Callback method for the subscriber to the topic :topic:`/ariac/orders`.
+It parses the order and stores it in the list of orders :python:`self._orders`

-    - :inline-python:`_parse_order(self, order: Order)`: Parses an order message and returns a string representation.
+    - :python:`_parse_order(self, order: Order)`: Parses an order message and returns a string representation.
 This method calls the appropriate parsing method  based on the type of the order.

-    - :inline-python:`_parse_kitting_task(self, kitting_task: KittingTask)`: Parses a :inline-python:`KittingTask` object and returns a string representation.
+    - :python:`_parse_kitting_task(self, kitting_task: KittingTask)`: Parses a :python:`KittingTask` object and returns a string representation.

-    - :inline-python:`_parse_assembly_task(self, assembly_task: AssemblyTask)`: Parses an :inline-python:`AssemblyTask` object and returns a string representation.
+    - :python:`_parse_assembly_task(self, assembly_task: AssemblyTask)`: Parses an :python:`AssemblyTask` object and returns a string representation.

-    - :inline-python:`_parse_combined_task(self, combined_task: CombinedTask)`: Parses a :inline-python:`CombinedTask` object and returns a string representation.
+    - :python:`_parse_combined_task(self, combined_task: CombinedTask)`: Parses a :python:`CombinedTask` object and returns a string representation.

 Executable
 ----------

 .. code-block:: python
-    :caption: tutorial_4.py
+    :caption: :file:`tutorial_4.py`

     #!/usr/bin/env python3
     '''